15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 9. Are Peptides Safe?
 Risks, Side Effects & Regulation

-• Mild irritation at injection sites, usually temporary
+• Mild, usually temporary irritation at injection sites

-• Headache during initial loading phases of certain protocols
+• Headache during the initial phases of some protocols

 • Allergic reactions — rare, but possible with any biological compound

-• Hormonal imbalances if hormone-active peptides are used at excessive doses
+• Hormonal disruption if hormone-active peptides are used at excessive doses

 Regulatory and Quality Considerations